How to Prep and What to Expect at Birkenau

 Upon completing our tour of Auschwitz and having a moment to compose ourselves, we boarded the bus and headed over to Birkenau.
 It's a short drive.
 Giving you a brief second to collect what thoughts you can before stepping off the bus onto yet another intensely profound set of soil.
 A heavy rush of helplessness and sorrow will suddenly envelope your soul once again.
 A tour of the Birkenau camp often follows a glimpse of Auschwitz.
 My experience left me with a few tips on how to prep and what to expect at Birkenau.

 Doing the two-in-one set of tours is a great way to capture a quick yet comprehensive view of both camps.
 However, Birkenau looks vastly different than Auschwitz.
+There is little comparison.